-First, you can up your giving by improving your marketing.
-Essentially, this involves focusing your messaging and striving to tell a unified, compelling, and facts-based story of your work and mission while encouraging people to join in the story themselves.
+First, you can up your donor giving by improving your marketing.
+Essentially, this way to get people to donate involves focusing your messaging and striving to tell a unified, compelling, and facts-based story of your work and mission while encouraging people to join in the story themselves.

 Communicate Your Organization’s Accomplishments Objectively